Visitor Information Centre at The Nurse's Cottage : Ionad-fiosrachaidh

 We have a range of literature, including free leaflets and postcards and books to buy, covering both the historical and nature aspects.

 The Nurse's Cottage is also a wi-fi zone and offers fixed internet access.
 Both of these are charged at £1 for 20 minutes.
+Internet access is only available during normal opening hours in the summer months.
+Unaccompanied access to the building is not possible.

 There is ample parking and toilet facilities.